humdrum-tools/humdrum-documentation/guide/ch08/index.md

 The file expansion occurs at the moment when the command is invoked.
 So although the file `people` is added to the current directory, it is not included as its own input.
-However, if the above command was executed a second time, then the file expansion would include `people` \-- even as the file itself is over-written to receive the output.
+However, if the above command was executed a second time, then the file expansion would include `people` &mdash; even as the file itself is over-written to receive the output.
 Including the output file as input is never a good idea.